navis-org/navis-flybrains/README.md

 # - see docstring for details
 >>> flybrains.download_saalfeldlab_transforms()

+# This downloads (or updates) various CMTK bridging and mirror transforms
+# generated or collated by VirtualFlyBrain.org - see docstring for details
+>>> flybrains.download_vfb_transforms()

 # Register the transforms - this is only necessary if you just downloaded them
 >>> flybrains.register_transforms()
 ```